What is a Bernedoodle Dog?

 Bernedoodle Dog Breed Coat & Grooming:

 The coat of a Bernedoodle can be any combination of black, white, and brown.
 The most common color is likely black and white, sometimes called “Oreo Bernedoodles.”
 Tri-color puppies tend to be rarer and thus more expensive than their duel or single color companions.
+Bernedoodles can also come in beautiful, unique color patterns such as merle, phantom, and sable.

 A Bernedoodle’s fur can range anywhere from wavy, like the Bernese Mountain Dog to curly like the Poodle and usually is of medium length.
 How curly your dog’s fur is dictates how often they must be brushed.
 A minimum of brushing once per week is required for Bernedoodles, with the ideal frequency being every other day if not every day for more curly-haired dogs.